Kiranteja623/AssesmentKloudmate/Question1.md

 Conclusion:
 -----------
 * There were lots of clicking and configurations when using the console to set up a three-tier architecture in AWS.
+* Here we have setup a complete 3 tier architecture in AWS.